TalhaJamal02/physical-ai-humanoid-robotics-book/docs/docs/module3_simulation/gazebo.md

 # Gazebo Simulation

-Gazebo is a powerful robot simulator that allows testing and development in a virtual 3D environment.
+Gazebo is a robust robot simulator that enables testing and development in a 3D virtual environment.

 ## Key Features

-- Physics-based simulation
+- Physics-based simulation for realistic motion and collisions
-- Sensor simulation (LIDAR, camera, IMU)
+- Sensor simulation (LiDAR, cameras, IMU, etc.)
-- Robot model testing without physical hardware
+- Test robot models without physical hardware
-- Supports ROS 2 integration
+- Seamless ROS 2 integration for nodes, topics, services, and actions

 ## Getting Started

-1. Install Gazebo and ROS 2 integration packages.
+1. Install Gazebo along with the ROS 2 integration packages.
-2. Load your robot URDF/Xacro model.
+2. Load your robot's URDF or Xacro model.
 3. Launch the simulation using a `.launch.py` file.
-4. Interact with the robot using ROS 2 topics, services, and actions.
+4. Control and interact with the robot through ROS 2 topics, services, and actions.

 ### Example Launch Command